wp-plugins/add-admin-javascript/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix typo in code example in Advanced Tips
+* Add addition help text for js_head to indicate use of js_foot is preferred
+* Update .pot
+* Update screenshot

 = 1.1 =
 * Update plugin framework to 029
 * Save a static version of itself in class variable $instance